 - chlorine bleach

-If you don’t see any of these, the product is most likely safe for greywater use.
+If you don’t see any of these, the product is most likely safe for use.

-To avoid creating problems for yourself and your home, follow these greywater guidelines:
+Finally, to avoid creating problems for yourself and your home and ensure you’re using greywater safely, follow these guidelines:

-- Do not store greywater for more than 24 hours.
+- Do not store wastewater for more than 24 hours.
 It might start to smell bad.

 - Do not touch greywater.
 It is usually safe, but it can develop harmful pathogens.